testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 _Globally distributed data_

-1. Which data storage service would you recommend using that can minimize access latency to globally distributed pre-scored fraud data?
+1. Which data storage service would you recommend for storing the suspicious transactions?
+Remember, Woodgrove Bank wants to minimize access latency for their global customers.
 Be specific about how data is replicated.

     Azure Cosmos DB is well-suited for delivering large amounts of data in a fast and reliable way through data centers around the world.
 The fact that it supports multiple models (documents, graphs, key-value, column-family) without requiring schemas provides the flexibility of choice and changing data feature requirements.
-In addition, there is a connector available for reading and writing to Cosmos DB from Spark clusters, making it a good candidate for both data ingest and as a data serving layer.
+In addition, there is a connector available for reading and writing to Cosmos DB from Spark clusters, like those in Azure Databricks, making it a good candidate for both data ingest and as a data serving layer.

     It is a simple process to add or remove geographical regions associated with a Cosmos DB database at any time with a few clicks, or programmatically through a single API call.
 Because Cosmos DB automatically indexes the data stored within a Cosmos container (database) upon ingestion, users can query the data without having to deal with a schema or the complications of index management in a globally distributed setup.

     When Woodgrove Bank configures Cosmos DB, they should take good care to select an appropriate partition key for their data.
 They should select a partition key which provides even distribution of storage and throughput (req/sec) at any given time to avoid storage and performance bottlenecks (for instance, account number or region).
 This key should be present in the bulk of queries for read-heavy scenarios to avoid excessive fan-out, since each document with a specific partition key value belongs to the same logical partition, and is therefore transparently placed in the same physical partition.
 Each physical partition is replicated across geographical regions, resulting in global distribution.

 2. How does your chosen service handle scaling to meet varying levels of demand across different regions?
+Can you set specific capacity for specific regions?

     In Azure Cosmos DB, provisioned throughput is represented as request units/second (RUs).
 RUs measure the cost of both read and write operations against your Cosmos container.
 Because Cosmos DB is designed with transparent horizontal scaling and multi-master replication, you can very quickly and easily increase or decrease the number of RUs to handle thousands to hundreds of millions of requests per second around the globe with a single API call.

     When you set a number of RUs for a container, Cosmos DB ensures that those RUs are available in each region associated with your Cosmos DB account.
-When you scale out the number of regions by adding a new one, Cosmos will automatically provision the 'R' RUs in the newly added region.
+When you scale out the number of regions by adding a new one, Cosmos will automatically provision the RUs in the newly added region.
 You cannot selectively assign different RUs to a specific region.
 These RUs are provisioned for a container (or database) for all associated regions.

+3. Distributed databases that replicate data to multiple locations have some potential delay between when you write a record and when that record is available for reading.
+What options does your chosen service have to ensure the data is not "stale" when read?
+Are there any tradeoffs between reducing the window between writes, and if so, how do they apply to Woodgrove Bank's situation?

+    Most distributed databases offer two consistency levels: strong and eventual.
+These live at both ends of the spectrum, where strong consistency often results in slower transactions because it synchronously writes data to each replica set.
+This guarantees that the reader will always see the most recent committed version of the data.
+Eventual consistency, on the other hand, asynchronously writes to each replica set with no ordering guarantee for reads.
+The replicas eventually converge, but the risk is that it can take several reads to retrieve the most up-to-date data.

-    Woodgrove Bank should be aware of the available consistency levels of Azure Cosmos DB, and the potential tradeoffs between read consistency, availability, latency, and throughput.
+    Azure Cosmos DB was designed with tradeoffs between read consistency, availability, latency, and throughput in mind.
+This is why Cosmos DB offers five consistency levels: strong, bounded staleness, session, consistent prefix, and eventual.
 As a general rule of thumb, you can get about 2x read throughput for session, consistent prefix, and eventual consistency models compared to bounded staleness or strong consistency.

-3. The customer also wants to globally distribute access to trained machine learning models used for real-time fraud detection.
-How would you architect your solution to meet this requirement?

-    Use Azure Machine Learning service and the Azure Machine Learning SDK to host a trained machine learning model and automatically deploy the model to an Azure Kubernetes Service (AKS) cluster.
-Creating the AKS cluster is a one-time process for your workspace, whereafter you can reuse it for multiple deployments as the model gets updated through re-training.
-The basic steps are as follows:

-    1. Register the model in the workspace model registry.

-    2. Build a Docker image, including:

-        - Download the registered model from the registry.
-        - Create a dockerfile, with a Python environment based on the dependencies you specify in the environment yaml file.
-        - Add your model files and the scoring script you supply in the dockerfile.
-        - Build a new Docker image using the dockerfile.
-        - Register the Docker image with the Azure Container Registry associated with the workspace.

-    3. Deploy the Docker image to Azure Kubernetes Service (AKS).

-    4. Start up a new container (or containers) in AKS.

-    The above can be done through a series of scripts for automation.
-To deploy globally, modify the script to deploy to AKS clusters hosted within different regions.
+    The Session consistency level is the default, and is suitable for most operations.
+One thing to consider in your design is, when set to lower consistency level, any arbitrary set of operations can be executed in an ACID-compliant (Atomicity, Consistency, Isolation, Durability) transaction by performing those operations from within a stored procedure.
+Another thing to consider is that you may get stronger consistency guarantees in practice.
+Read-consistency is tied to the ordering and propagation of the write/update operations.
+If there are no writes being made to the data set, then the consistency level is not a factor.

+    In Woodgrove's case, Cosmos DB is being used for storing suspicious transactions that they identify by performing scheduled batch processing against all transactions.
+In this case, there are very little writes compared to the number of reads.
+Therefore, a consistency level of Session will suffice for these documents, resulting in higher read throughput (approximately 2x faster) compared to strong and bounded staleness.

+    If Cosmos DB is also being used for data ingest for real-time payment transactions, you can guarantee ACID-compliant transactions by performing the transactions in a stored procedure, if they have multiple, related transactions they write at once.
+Another option is to monitor the Probabilistically Bounded Staleness (PBS) metric of Cosmos DB transactions, which shows how often each transaction actually achieves a stronger consistency level than what is set.
+This will provide them with the information they need to select the most appropriate consistency level for those transactions.

 _Data ingest_

 1. What are your recommended options for ingesting payment transaction events as they occur in a scalable way that can be easily processed while maintaining event order with no data loss?

     There are a couple of options in Azure for ingesting real-time streaming payment transactions.
-Which one you choose will depend on various factors, including the rate of flow (how many transactions/second), data source and compatibility, and long-term storage needs:
+Which one you choose will depend on various factors, including the rate of flow (how many transactions/second), data source and compatibility, level of effort to implement, and long-term storage needs:

     1.  **Event Hubs** is a Big Data streaming platform and event ingestion service, capable of ingesting millions of events per second.
 It supports multiple consumers (event processors), and is automatically scalable.
 Event Hubs is a good candidate for this architecture for the following reasons: